mco-gh/mco.dev/content/post/random/mom.md

 When she died I felt only relief that her suffering had finally ended.
 But as time went by, the wall began to crumble.
 Until today, when I caught myself wishing I could call her.
 And just like that, I realized the wall was gone.

 I think there's a lesson here.
-When someone behaves in a way that sabotages their own self-interest and alienates everyone around then, whether due to mental illness, or disease, or addiction, or abuse, there's usually a valid reason.
+When someone behaves in a way that sabotages their own self-interest and alienates everyone around them, whether due to mental illness, or disease, or addiction, or abuse, there's usually a valid reason.
 And yet, even knowing the source of their struggle, as I did with my Mom, it's hard to see through a wall.

 I have no easy answers and I'm no one's role model but I'm going to try to spend less time in the construction business.